Vishay Precision (VPG)

 5. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Vishay Precision grew its sales at a sluggish 2.6% compounded annual growth rate.
-This was below our standards and is a tough starting point for our analysis.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Regrettably, Vishay Precision’s sales grew at a sluggish 2.6% compounded annual growth rate over the last five years.
+This fell short of our benchmarks and is a rough starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Vishay Precision’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 9% annually.
-Vishay Precision isn’t alone in its struggles as the Electronic Components industry experienced a cyclical downturn, with many similar businesses observing lower sales at this time.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Vishay Precision’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 7% annually.

 Looking further ahead, sell-side analysts expect revenue to grow 4.2% over the next 12 months.
-While this projection indicates its newer products and services will spur better top-line performance, it is still below average for the sector.
+While this projection implies its newer products and services will fuel better top-line performance, it is still below average for the sector.

 6. Gross Margin & Pricing Power

 Vishay Precision’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 41% gross margin over the last five years.
-Said differently, roughly $40.97 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+As you can see below, it averaged an excellent 40.9% gross margin over the last five years.
+That means Vishay Precision only paid its suppliers $59.09 for every $100 in revenue.

-Vishay Precision produced a 40.3% gross profit margin in Q3, in line with the same quarter last year.
-On a wider time horizon, Vishay Precision’s full-year margin has been trending down over the past 12 months, decreasing by 2.8 percentage points.
+In Q4, Vishay Precision produced a 36.8% gross profit margin, marking a 1.5 percentage point decrease from 38.3% in the same quarter last year.
+Vishay Precision’s full-year margin has also been trending down over the past 12 months, decreasing by 2.1 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin